prometheus/docs/content/docs/querying/basics.md

 ## Overview

-Prometheus provides a functional expression language that lets the user select and aggregate timeseries data in real-time.
+Prometheus provides a functional expression language that lets the user select and aggregate time series data in real-time.
 The result of an expression can either be shown as a graph, viewed as data in the expression browser, or consumed and further processed by external systems via the HTTP API.